taddison/tjaddison.com/_posts/2017-10-21-Troubleshooting-an-SSRS-slowdown-portal-delays-PREEMPTIVE_OS_LOOKUPACCOUNTSID-and-bad-plans.md

 from dbo.Users as u
 ```

 The only wait type observed was PREEMPTIVE_OS_LOOKUPACCOUNTSID, and each wait was between 70 and 150 milliseconds.
-In this case there are quite a few users with credentials in a domain where the DC is located on a different continent (and the wait times correlate with the round-trip time from server to DC).
+In this case there are quite a few users that belong to a domain with a DC is located on a different continent to the report server (and the wait times correlate with the round-trip time from server to DC).

-At this point I started looking at things like caching of the lookups (and it turns out there is a cache but only for 128 entries, and given we have 1000s of user records the cache will constantly get cycled if we scan the table).
-I was about to start working on the registry to update the setting (after learning about the post from [this SO question](https://stackoverflow.com/questions/31969101/ssrs-users-table), [this support article](https://support.microsoft.com/en-us/help/946358/the-lsalookupsids-function-may-return-the-old-user-name-instead-of-the), and [these docs](https://msdn.microsoft.com/en-us/library/ms721799.aspx)), when I realised that the DC hadn't moved overnight and the report server had been working fine up until today.
+At this point I started looking at caching of the lookups (and it turns out there is a cache but only for 128 entries, and given we have 1000s of user records the cache will constantly get cycled if we are scanning the table).
+There is a registry setting to increase the cache size (after learning about the post from [this SO question](https://stackoverflow.com/questions/31969101/ssrs-users-table), [this support article](https://support.microsoft.com/en-us/help/946358/the-lsalookupsids-function-may-return-the-old-user-name-instead-of-the), and [these docs](https://msdn.microsoft.com/en-us/library/ms721799.aspx)), but before I went down that road I reflected that the DC hadn't moved overnight and the report server had been working fine up until today.

 ## Plan regression

 The problem (and the eventual solution) was the query plan.
-Looking again at the query it was clear we were pulling all favourites for a single user, so we shouldn't be scanning the user table and looking up all the account name for every user.
+Looking again at the query it was clear we were pulling favourites for a single user, so we shouldn't be scanning the user table and looking up all the account name for everyone.

 The current plan was scanning the user table twice, and for every row coming from the user table it was evaluating the suser_sname function for every row (represented by the compute scalars in the image below).
+The reason we scan twice is the query returns the name of the last modified by user as well as the created by user (for a report).

 ![Bad Plan](/assets/2017-10-21/BadPlan.png)

-Looking in the table which holds user favourites I could see there was only a small number of rows, and so it seemed likely there was a better plan (especially as the portal had been performing well until recently, and there was no user who had favourite'd every report on the server…).
+Looking in the table which holds user favourites I could see there was only a small number of rows, and so it seemed probable there was a better plan (especially as the portal had been performing well until recently, and there was no user who had favourite'd every report on the server…).

-After running the procedure with a few users (including the user who had the most favourites) and only observing good plans I recompiled the procedure, and usual service was instantly returned (the query that had been running for minutes and timing out now finished in less than a second).
-The plan is as expected - get the favourites and then perform the Sid lookups only the users who own one of the favourite'd reports.
+After running the procedure with a few users (including the user who had the most favourites) and getting only good (non-scan) plans I recompiled the procedure, and usual service was instantly returned (the query that had been running for minutes and timing out now finished in less than a second).
+The plan is as expected - get the favourites and then perform the Sid lookups only the users who own/modified one of the favourite'd reports.

 ![Good Plan](/assets/2017-10-21/GoodPlan.png)

-What caused the plan to tip in the first place and when I don't know, as our ReportServer database didn't have one of the best features of 2016 enabled at the time (querystore).
+What caused the plan to tip in the first place and when I don't know, as our ReportServer database didn't have one of the best features of 2016 enabled at the time ([Query Store](https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store)).
 That has now been rectified, and going forward the data about execution times/timeouts will now feed into our querystore aggregation system and make spotting this kind of issue easy.

 ## Bonus: Missing users

-One additional issue we were facing is what happens when a Sid mapping isn't found - rather than cache the miss nothing is cached.
-Some of our reports have been around for a long time and their authors are no longer with the company, but SSRS still faithfully attempts to resolve the username of the report creator, sends the request on to the remote DC, and gets nothing back (the suser_sname function returns null).
+One additional issue we were facing is what happens when a Sid mapping isn't found.
+Rather than cache the fact there is no account returned for a given sid, nothing is cached and each request goes back to the DC.
+Some of our reports have been around for a long time and their their Sids are no longer in the directory - but SSRS still faithfully attempts to resolve the username of the report creator, sends the request on to the remote DC, and gets nothing back (the suser_sname function returns null).

 This is easy to test - assume you've got two users (Tim and Tom).
 Tim still exists, but Tom doesn't.
-We're querying a remote DC for these.
-To test yourself you'll need to get the Sid of an expired user account - querying the Users table on an old ReportServer database might be the easiest way (the table also stores the account name, which is how SSRS is able to display information even if the Sid lookup returns null).
+We're querying a remote DC for these users.
+To test yourself you'll need to get the Sid of an deleted user account - querying the Users table on an old ReportServer database might be the easiest way (the table also stores the account name, which is how SSRS is able to display information even if the Sid lookup returns null).

 ```sql
 declare @timSid varbinary=0x00…